 4 And I heard the number of those who were sealed, one hundred and forty-four thousand sealed from every tribe of the sons of Israel: 5 from the tribe of Judah, twelve thousand were sealed, from the tribe of Reuben twelve thousand, from the tribe of Gad twelve thousand, 6 from the tribe of Asher twelve thousand, from the tribe of Naphtali twelve thousand, from the tribe of Manasseh twelve thousand, 7 from the tribe of Simeon twelve thousand, from the tribe of Levi twelve thousand, from the tribe of Issachar twelve thousand, 8 from the tribe of Zebulun twelve thousand, from the tribe of Joseph twelve thousand, from the tribe of Benjamin, twelve thousand were sealed.

-Here is an interactive presentation.
-Hover your mouse cursor over the lines of this passage and meditate on the highlighting.
-It reveals the emphasis that's placed upon Genesis 45:6 as the symmetrical thematic pattern pivots through it.
+The passage appearing below is an interactive presentation.
+Hover your mouse cursor over the lines of this passage (or, if you're using mobile or a tablet, tap on a line) and meditate on the highlighted lines that appear.
+This reveals the emphasis that's placed upon Genesis 45:6 as the symmetrical thematic pattern pivots through it.
 Although it might have seemed to you (like it had to me for so long) that verse 6 was of relatively little significance, both the timing and the harvest activities are really very important on the prophetic level.

 When Joseph marked the time relative to the famine week he knew when it began and also how long it would last because their situation was just as it had been revealed to him through Pharaoh's dreams about nine years earlier.